 Andrew Blair reports on the lesson study:

-The students' questions and comments about the prompt (below) provided a strong foundation for inquiry.
+The students' questions and comments about the prompt provided a strong foundation for inquiry.
 In particular, the speculation around the solution to 1/4 + 1/5 motivated the students to request instruction in how to add fractions.
-Should we continue the sequence 5/6, 7/12 to 9/18 or should we use the 'rule' derived from the denominators of the unit fractions (add them for the numerator; multiply for the denominator)?
+Should we continue the sequence 5/6, 7/12 by adding two to the numerator and six to the denominator, giving 9/18?
+Or should we apply the 'rule' derived from the denominators of the unit fractions?
+In the latter case, we would find their sum for the numerator and their product for the denominator, giving 9/20 .

-One class with lower prior attainment that was part of the lesson study posed meaningful questions and made insightful observations (below).
-The responses show the potential of the prompt to promote questioning and noticing in all classes.
+One class with lower prior attainment that was part of the lesson study posed meaningful questions and made insightful observations (see picture).
+The students' responses show the potential of the prompt to promote questioning and noticing in all classes.

 As the inquiries developed, students were taught to link the number of intervals on the number line with the product of the denominators.
 The students then showed the sum of any two fractions on a number line by using equivalent fractions.
 So, typically, a student went on to show 1/4 + 1/5 on a number line of length 20, explain why it is equivalent to 5/20 + 4/20, and give the solution 9/20.

 Misconceptions identified during the lesson study

 1/6 should be placed half way along a line of 12 units because the 'number' six stands for the length along the line.
 The student who said this had no problem marking a quarter.
 Thus, while students might have a sense of 1/4, they might not have developed a conceptual understanding.